Collecting Oregon Coast Agates and

 Season" from October through April is the very best time to hunt for the

 fine agates one can find in the area.
-The mild winters of the coast
+The mild winters of Oregon's central coast

 The agate hunter should look for loose gravel on top of